 If you want to change the purpose of your grant

-If you want to change what you are spending the grant on, you must write to the Office of Multicultural Affairs to ask for permission.
+To change what you're spending the grant on, you must write to the Office of Multicultural Affairs for permission.

 Your letter must provide reasons for the change and a budget for the amended purpose.

-Funds can only be used for a new purpose after the Office of Multicultural Affairs has sent you written approval for your request.
+Funds can only be used for a new purpose after the Office of Multicultural Affairs has sent you written approval.

-You must prominently promote that the NT government has provided funding for your event.
+You must promote that the NT Government (NTG) has provided funding for your event.

 This includes all media releases or promotional material.

-You should use the NT government logo with the words 'Proudly sponsored by the Northern Territory Government'.
+You should use the NTG logo with the words 'Proudly sponsored by the Northern Territory Government'.